Generative AI at Work: Generative AI and Large Language Models

 \subsection{The Economic Impacts of Generative AI}

-Computers have historically excelled at executing pre-programmed instructions, making them particularly effective at tasks that can be standardized and reduced to explicit rules \citep{autorPolanyiParadoxShape2014}.
-Consequently, computerization has had a disproportionate impact on jobs that involve routine tasks, such as data entry, bookkeeping, and assembly line work, and reducing demand for workers performing ``routine'' tasks \citep{acemoglu2011skills}.
-At the same time, computerization has also increased the productivity of workers who possess complementary skills, such as programming, data analysis, and research.
-Together, these changes have contributed to increasing wage inequality in the United States and have been linked to a variety of organizational changes \citep{katzChangesRelativeWages1992c, autorSkillContentRecent, michaelsHasIctPolarized2014, bres2002, bakerMakeBuyTrucking2003}.
+Computers have historically excelled at executing pre-programmed instructions, making them particularly effective at tasks that can be reduced to explicit rules \citep{autorPolanyiParadoxShape2014}.
+Consequently, computerization has disproportionately reduced the demand for workers performing ``routine'' tasks such as data entry, bookkeeping, and assembly line work, reducing wages in these jobs \citep{acemoglu2011skills}.
+At the same time, computerization has also increased the demand for workers who possess complementary skills such as programming, data analysis, and research.
+Along with changes in supply of skilled workers, these changes have contributed to the increase in wage inequality in the United States and have been linked to a variety of organizational changes \citep{katzChangesRelativeWages1992c, autorSkillContentRecent, michaelsHasIctPolarized2014, bres2002, bakerMakeBuyTrucking2003, oecd2023}.

+In contrast, generative AI tools do not require explicit instructions to perform tasks.
+If asked to write an email denying an employee a raise, generative AI tools will likely respond with a professional and conciliatory note.
+This occurs because the model will have seen many examples of workplace communication in which requests are declined in this manner.
+Importantly, the model produces such an output even though no programmer has explicitly specified what tone would be appropriate for what context, nor even defined what a tone like ``professional'' or ``conciliatory'' means.
+Indeed, the ability to behave ``appropriately'' is one that cannot be fully articulated even by those who possess it.
+This type of ``tacit knowledge'' underlies most tasks humans perform, both on and off the job \citep{polanyi_tacit_1966, autorPolanyiParadoxShape2014}.